ydahal1/ydahal1/jokes.md

-They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+What is bread's favorite number?
+Leaven.

 [
-Mon Jun  2 00:30:26 UTC 2025
+Tue Jun  3 00:29:21 UTC 2025
  ]